Szczecin: Cyclic events

 Every year in September the men's tennis tournament Pekao Szczecin Open is held in Szczecin.
 In August, a marathon is organized in Szczecin.

 Economy and transport

+Economy

+Szczecin is a center of the maritime economy; it employs 13279 people.
+The seaport of Szczecin serves shipowners from all over the world and is the home port of two shipping companies: Polsteam and Euroafrica.
+In addition, other maritime-related companies are headquartered here.

+In 2013, a subzone of the Szczecin-Kostrzyn-Slubice Special Economic Zone was established.

+As of September 2016, the number of registered unemployed in Szczecin included about 8,400 residents, representing an unemployment rate of 5.0% to the economically active population.

+The average employee salary in October 2012 was PLN 3807.73, with the number of employed workers in Szczecin - 90,754 people.
+According to data from the District Labor Office in Szczecin, effective 1 January 2023, the minimum wage is PLN 3490, while the average salary of residents of the capital of West Pomerania is at PLN 6733.49.

+In 2009, the average gross monthly salary in the enterprise sector in Szczecin was PLN 3439.94.

+Szczecin's GDP is PLN 20.255 billion, which is 1/3 of the GDP of the entire province.
+There are 49497 zlotys per capita, about 40% more than the result for the province.

 Air

 Szczecin is served by Solidarity Szczecin–Goleniów Airport, which is 47 km northeast of central Szczecin.
 There is also a grass airstrip within city limits, the Szczecin-Dąbie Airstrip.

 Trams

 Szczecin has a tram network comprising 12 tram lines serving 95 tram stops and measuring 110.77 km in length.
 Tram transport is operated by the Tramwaje Szczecińskie (TS).

 Szczecin's first horse tram opened in 1879, running from Gałczyńskiego Square to Staszica Street.
 In 1896, the first line using electric traction was opened.
 By 1900, the horse trams had been entirely replaced by electric trams.

 Buses

 Szczecin has a bus network of 70 bus routes.
 Bus transport is operated by 4 companies: SPA Dąbie, SPA Klonowica, SPPK and PKS Szczecin.

 Of all bus routes, 50 lines are designated as normal.
 At nighttime, Szczecin is served by a night bus network of 16 routes.
 There are also 7 express bus lines, which do not serve all stops on their route.